uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 The model was trained for 300 epochs.
 Loss and accuracy metrics for both training and validation sets were computed at each epoch.
 Dropout was applied during training to improve generalization.
 Convergence trends were monitored by logging performance metrics every 50 epochs, followed by visual inspection of loss and accuracy curves.
 #v(1em)
-=== 4.3.5 Model Evaluation
-* ROC Curve & AUC*: The Receiver Operating Characteristic (ROC) curve was plotted[15] using validation results, and the Area Under the Curve (AUC) was calculated to quantify overall classification performance.
-Youden's J statistic ($"TPR" - "FPR"$) was utilized to determine the optimal classification threshold.

-* Confusion Matrix*: Matrices were generated for both the default threshold (0.5) and the optimal threshold to visualize classification accuracy, false positive rates, and false negative rates.

-* Precision-Recall-F1 Analysis*: Precision, Recall, and F1 scores were calculated across a threshold range of [0.1, 0.9] with a step size of 0.05.
-Curves were plotted to evaluate trade-offs under different judgment criteria, identifying the threshold that maximizes the F1 score.

 #v(1em)